 - Worcestershire Sauce: Adds rich umami flavor.
 In a pinch, you can use low-sodium soy sauce, coconut aminos, or tamari.

-- Pasta: Choose a short pasta shape, like shells, macaroni, or ditalini.
+- Pasta: Choose a smaller type of pasta, like shells, macaroni, or ditalini.
 Longer pasta shapes will not work well.

 - Cream Cheese: Adds rich creaminess to this hamburger casserole.

 - Butter: Unsalted butter adds flavor and creaminess to the noodles.

 - Cheese: I like a mixture of freshly shredded cheddar and mozzarella cheese.
 Feel free to swap these out for your favorite cheeses.

 Pro Tip: To reduce the fat and calories in this recipe, you can use low fat cheeses.

 Hamburger Casserole with Potatoes

 To make this hamburger casserole with potatoes instead of pasta, peel and cut 3 pounds of Yukon Gold potatoes into ¼-inch slices.
 Place the potatoes in a large saucepan set over medium-high heat, and cover them with cold water.
 Bring the water to a boil and reduce the heat to low.
 Cook, uncovered, for 8-10 minutes, or until the potatoes are just fork-tender.
 Drain the potatoes and place them in the prepared baking dish.
 Mix the butter, cream cheese, and sour cream together and spread it evenly over the potatoes before continuing with the recipe as written.